-The government-wide financial statements start on page 31 of this report.
+The government-wide financial statements start on page 29 of this report.

 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The City, like other State and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the City can be divided into three categories: governmental funds, proprietary funds, and fiduciary funds.
+All of the funds of the City can be divided into two categories: governmental funds and proprietary funds.